Now It's time to transition patients to The Libre 2 Plus Sensors

 After 3–6 months of use, the FreeStyle Libre system significantly reduced HbA1c levels in T2D patients on a basal-bolus insulin regimen.

+Images are for illustrative purposes only.
+Not real patient data.
 Study data collected with the FreeStyle Libre system and is applicable to the FreeStyle Libre 2 & FreeStyle Libre 3 systems based on technological similarities.

 1 Kröger J, Fasching P, Hanaire H. Three European retrospective real-world chart review studies to determine the effectiveness of flash glucose monitoring on A1c in adults with type 2 diabetes.
 Diabetes Ther.
 2020;11(1):279-291. doi:10.1007/s13300-019-00741-9.